 The Gabardini Biplane

+1913.
 Cameri Airport (Novara).
-The biggest flying school in the world – 200 aircraft, 1,500 pilots qualified during the war
+The largest flying school in the world – 200 aircraft, 1,500 pilots qualified during the war

 Gabardini was somewhat prone to exaggerate, and declared that Cameri was the largest flying school in the world, supporting his statement with images, which today appear to have been artfully retouched, showing a greater number of aircraft than that genuinely available.

 Meanwhile, the production of aircraft continued to grow and some examples were exported to Argentina.

 On 24 July 1914, one of his aircraft (Landini pilot, passenger Professor Lampugnani) starting from Cameri, flew over Monte Rosa at an altitude of 4,300 meters, landing at Viege in Switzerland.